THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 - If you are lusting over a new model that just came out but your car is not breaking down on you, you want a car.

-- If you just finished paying off your current car loan and are considering using this “new” money to buy another new car (and sell your current car), you want a car.
+- If you just finished paying off your current car loan and are considering using this “new” cash to buy a car, you want a car.

 So, every 1st of the month, $400 is automatically transferred from your checking account into your Car Fund account at CIT Bank.